MayBaMay/PB_P5/README.md

 ```
 Those credentials are contained in config.py module and will be used by the application.

-To launch the programm, run in your terminal:
+To launch the program, run in your terminal:
 ```bash
 Python3 pur_beurre.py
 ```